Police: At least 5 gunmen involved in Sacramento shooting - NewsBreak

 The Sacramento County coroner identified the three women killed as Johntaya Alexander, 21; Melinda Davis, 57; and Yamile Martinez-Andrade, 21.
 The three men killed were Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.

-His brother, Dandrae Martin, 26, was arrested Monday as a “related suspect” on suspicion of assault with a deadly weapon and being a convict carrying a loaded gun.
-He made a brief appearance on the gun possession charge Tuesday in Sacramento Superior Court.
+His brother, Dandrae Martin, 26, was arrested Monday as a “related suspect” and appeared briefly Tuesday in Sacramento Superior Court on a charge of being a convict carrying a loaded gun.

 Investigators believe both brothers had stolen guns and are trying to determine how they got them, the law enforcement official told the AP.

-A 31-year-old man who was seen carrying a handgun immediately after the shooting was arrested Tuesday on a weapons charge.
-Police said they don’t believe his gun was used in the crime.
+A 31-year-old man seen carrying a handgun immediately after the shooting was arrested Tuesday on a weapons charge.
+Police said they don’t believe his gun was used in the shooting.

 Martin might have been released sooner, but a Parole Board rejected his bid for early release in May after prosecutors said the 2017 felony assault along with convictions for possessing an assault weapon and thefts posed “a significant, unreasonable risk of safety to the community.”